SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 ABOUT THE AUTHOR

-The author received his J.D. from Rutgers University School of Law (Camden) and his B.A. in History from the University of New Hampshire.
-Mr. Kehr is a former president and historian of the NH Society of the Sons of the American Revolution.
-Through his efforts in 2000, the National Society, SAR officially recognized participation in the raids on Fort William and Mary as American Revolutionary War service.
-Mr. Kehr is actively engaged in research and writing on New Hampshire during the Revolution.
-He is known for his first person portrayals of Governor John Langdon.
+Mr. Kehr received his J.D. from Rutgers University School of Law (Camden) and his B.A. in History from the University of New Hampshire.
+He is a former president, historian and member of the New Hampshire Society of the Sons of the American Revolution.
+Through his efforts in 2000, the National Society, Sons of the American Revolution officially recognized participation in the raids on Fort William and Mary as American Revolutionary War service.
+Mr. Kehr is actively engaged in research, writing and lecturing on New Hampshire during the early Revolution.
+He is also known for his first person portrayals of Governor/Senator John Langdon, the Continental Congress’ Agent of Marine on the Piscataqua.

 All rights reserved to the author, Thomas F. Kehr